Titan Safety Squat Bar vs Bells of Steel Trap Bar: Which Do You Need? (2026)

 - You have lower back issues and want safer deadlifts

-- You want one bar that covers multiple exercises
+- You want one bar that covers the most exercises possible

 Buy the SSB If...